publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s416.md

 [Pub.
 L. 92–603, title I, § 115(c)][/us/pl/92/603/s115/c], Oct.
 30, 1972, [86 Stat.
 1349][/us/stat/86/1349], provided that:

-> “The amendments made by this section \[amending this section\] shall apply only with respect to benefits payable under title II of the Social Security Act \[this subchapter\] for months after December 1972 on the basis of applications filed in or after the month in which this Act is enacted \[October 1972\].”
+> “The amendments made by this section \[amending this section\] shall apply only with respect to benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1972 on the basis of applications filed in or after the month in which this Act is enacted \[October 1972\].”

     Amendment by [section 116(d) of Pub.
 L. 92–603][/us/pl/92/603/s116/d] effective with respect to applications for disability determinations under subsec. (i) of this section filed on or after October 1972 or before October 1972 under specified conditions, see [section 116(e) of Pub.
 L. 92–603][/us/pl/92/603/s116/e], set out as a note under [section 423 of this title][/us/usc/t42/s423].